Vaida12345/ConcurrentStream/Sources/ConcurrentStream/Documentation.docc/Principle.md

 The ``ConcurrentStream`` aims to combine `DispatchQueue.perform` and `AsyncSequence`.

-- Creation of a stream is O(*1*).
-- Creation of an iterator, ie, ``ConcurrentStream/ConcurrentStream/makeAsyncIterator(sorted:)``, dispatches the work
+- Creation of a stream dispatches the work and returns immediately.
-- iterator.``ConcurrentStream/ConcurrentStreamIterator/next()`` would wait for the work to complete.
+- ``ConcurrentStream/ConcurrentStream/next()`` would wait for the work to complete.
-- Only an iterator can call another iterator.
-The invoking is made in the initializer (except for `flatmap`).

-## ConcurentStreamIterator
+- A stream can **never** be reused.

+> Example:
-Using `ConcurrentStreamOrderedIterator`, which is the default ordered iterator, as an example.
+> Using `ConcurrentMapStream` as an example.

 ### Initialization